fujibo/poseHG/README.md

 You can get a trained model at `./results/result/model.npz`.

 ## Results
-Comparison between the neural network weights of theirs and those of ours on my validation data. `+flip` denotes flipping as a test time augmentation.
+Comparison between the neural network weights of theirs and those of ours on our validation data. `+flip` denotes flipping as a test time augmentation.

 |         | Head | Shoulder | Elbow | Wrist | Hip | Knee | Ankle | Total |
 | :---:   |:---: | :---:    | :---: | :---: |:---:|:---: | :---: | :---: |